prabu766/solidprinciples/README.md

 # solidprinciples
-This project is to explain the SOLID principles.
+This project is to explain the SOLID principles with code samples.

 Solid Principles are